 - Animals should be prohibited from being kept in an outdoor facility when the temperature reaches more than 90 degrees or less than 50 degrees.

-- Current rules provide an insufficient space for a dog's comfort and barely allows enough room for the animal to turn around.
-The minimum space should be doubled and TDLR should adopt the increased size recommended by the Advisory Committee when the initial Rules were considered.
+- Current rules provide insufficient space for a dog's comfort and barely allow enough room for the animal to turn around.
+The minimum space should be doubled, and TDLR should adopt the increased size recommended by the Advisory Committee when the initial Rules were considered.